 Photovoltaic Materials Laboratory

 Researchers and graduate students in the Photovoltaic Materials Laboratory conduct a wide range of research for the development of renewable energy.
-The research projects include: PV module aging and durability testings, the development of thin film solar cells for terrestrial and space applications, the development of photoelectrochemical (PEC) cells for hydrogen production.
+Research projects include: PV module aging and durability testings, the development of thin film solar cells for terrestrial and space applications, and the development of photoelectrochemical (PEC) cells for hydrogen production.
 This lab has excellent facilities for the preparation and characterization of large 4”x 6” solar cells, which are viable to serve as a nucleus of a pilot plant for fabrication of CIGSS thin film mini-modules.

 Solar Simulator Flash Laboratory